-The international EEHE Conference (Electric / Electronic in Hybrid and Electric Vehicles and Electrical Energy Management) is being held on June 12-13, 2018 in Würzburg/Germany for the seventh time.
+The international EEHE Conference (Electric / Electronic in Hybrid and Electric Vehicles and Electrical Energy Management) is being held on May 22-23, 2019 in Bad Nauheim/Germany for the eighth time.

 Haus der Technik brings together developers, users and researchers at EEHE, which combines the themes of three HDT conferences: „Energy Management and On-Board Networks“, „Electrics / Electronics in Hybrid and Electric Vehicles“ and „Engine Start / Stop Systems“.